Local volunteer dies in early morning crash

-A Southern Maryland man who was a professional firefighter in Baltimore City and volunteered with companies close to his home was killed early Friday morning in a motor vehicle collision, fire company officials reported.
+A Mechanicsville man who was a professional firefighter in Baltimore city and volunteered with companies close to his home was killed early Friday morning in a motor vehicle collision, fire company officials reported.

 “Investigators are working to positively identify the driver whose Honda became engulfed in flames after the crash,” a PGPD press release stated.